Volodymyr Vasylenko: Career

-1998–2002 – Ambassador Extraordinary and Plenipotentiary of Ukraine to the Great Britain and Northern Ireland.
+From 1998 to 2002, Vasylenko was Ambassador Extraordinary and Plenipotentiary of Ukraine to Great Britain and Northern Ireland.

-1991–2009 – expert, advisor, member of the delegation of Ukraine in the UN General Assembly and was representing Ukraine in Third Committee human rights and Sixth Committee legal issues.
+Between 1991 and 2009, he served as an expert, advisor, and member of the delegation of Ukraine in the UN General Assembly.

-2001–2005 – he was elected UN General Assembly judge in the International Criminal Tribunal for the Former Yugoslavia.
+From 2001 to 2005, Vasylenko served as a UN General Assembly judge in the International Criminal Tribunal for the Former Yugoslavia.

-2006–2010 – was the Representative of Ukraine to the United Nations Human Rights Council.
+From 2006 to 2010, he was the Representative of Ukraine to the United Nations Human Rights Council.

-In 2014 – head of the Commission to Investigate Human Rights Violations in Ukraine.
+In 2014, Vasylenko was head of the Commission to Investigate Human Rights Violations in Ukraine.

+Death

+Vasylenko died on 9 October 2023 at the age of 86.